Karitchi/infolab/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-description: A template for capturing user stories with detailed requirements and specifications.
+about: A template for capturing user stories with detailed requirements and specifications.
 title: ""
 labels: ''
 assignees: ''